A Foodcentric Life

 Cook the Potatoes

-• Place potatoes in a large saucepan with salted cold water.
-Bring to almost a boil, turn down and simmer on low until tender with pierced with a sharp knife tip, about 18 minutes.
+• Place potatoes in a large pot like a Dutch oven and cover with an inch of cold water.
+Add ¾ teaspoon salt to the water to season the potatoes and bring out their flavor.
+Bring the water almost a boil, turn down and simmer on medium-low until tender with pierced with a sharp knife tip, about 10 minutes.

 Drain the Potatoes